Using SWP, SW, or SNB with Windows Vista or Windows 7/8/10

 Version: 5.x - Scientific WorkPlace, Scientific Word, & Scientific Notebook

-Although SWP, SW, and SNB run under Windows Vista and Windows 7 or Windows 8, you may encounter occasional difficulties depending on your version of the program.
+Although SWP, SW, and SNB run under Windows Vista and Windows 7, Window 8, or Windows 10, you may encounter occasional difficulties depending on your version of the program.

 Version 5.x of SWP, SW, and SNB